Gordon Aikman is an MND patient and political campaigner.

 Until last year, disability was other people.
 Call me naive but I assumed it was something people were born with, or the result of a terrible accident.
 It was nothing I had ever properly considered.
 How times change.

 I am living proof that disability can affect any one of us, in any number of ways, at any time.
 Last year I would run to the gym with ease.
 Last week I hobbled down the aisle with a walking stick.
 One in five working-age people in Scotland is disabled.
-My disability is now obvious, but many are invisible.
+My disability is now obvious, but many are invi

 As we look to the general election, I feel a healthy democracy means a parliament that reflects all those it seeks to serve.
-And yet there is evidence that disabled people face significant barriers to selection as parliamentary candidates and are generally less likely to say that they can influence local decisions.
+And yet there is evidence that disabled people face significant barriers to selection as parliamentary candidates and are generally less likely to say that they can influence

 More disabled people in politics means more who understand our challenges.
 That in turn means policies that work for everyone.
 Surely that is something all parties can agree on.